-174 Cal Bryant, Moratorium slows start-up of Hertford Co. solar farms, ROANOKE CHOWAN NEWS-HERALD, Oct.
+193 Cal Bryant, Moratorium slows start-up of Hertford Co. solar farms, ROANOKE CHOWAN NEWS-HERALD, Oct.
 6, 2020.

-175 Ben Stansell, Planning board talks through new rules for solar farms, SALISBURY POST, Oct.
+194 Ben Stansell, Planning board talks through new rules for solar farms, SALISBURY POST, Oct.
 27, 2020.

-176 Max Blau, How a North Carolina village came to believe that solar farms were "killing the town", THE GUARDIAN, Dec.
+195 Max Blau, How a North Carolina village came to believe that solar farms were "killing the town", THE GUARDIAN, Dec.
 21, 2015.

-rural farmland.
-Citizens for Responsible Solar, with many other historical, conservation and environmental groups, argued against the project, arguing that it would be too close to sensitive riverine resources and "significant confederate Civil War history."
-A petition against the project got 1,400 signatures.177

-- Shady Grove Solar Farm: Yadkin County denied a conditional use permit for the Shady Grove Solar farm in October 2020.
+- and environmental groups, argued against the project, arguing that it would be too close to sensitive riverine resources and "significant confederate Civil War history."
+A petition against the project got 1,400 signatures.196 - Shady Grove Solar Farm: Yadkin County denied a conditional use permit for the Shady Grove Solar farm in October 2020.
 The farm, a joint venture between Silver Creek Energy and Pine Gate Renewables, was proposed to produce 22 MW on 285 acres.
-Residents expressed concerns to the board regarding flooding from deforestation, water quality impacts, tourism, and if the project had enough research and planning in its proposal.178 - Woodland: In 2015, the Woodland Town Council rejected a proposal to rezone a section of farmland, effectively blocking a 5-MW solar farm proposed by Strata Solar Company.
+Residents expressed concerns to the board regarding flooding from deforestation, water quality impacts, tourism, and if the project had enough research and planning in its proposal.197 - Woodland: In 2015, the Woodland Town Council rejected a proposal to rezone a section of farmland, effectively blocking a 5-MW solar farm proposed by Strata Solar Company.
 Residents organized against the project, expressing unfounded fears about cancer and other impacts.
-Residents asserted that "solar farms would suck up all the energy from the sun and businesses would not come to Woodland."179
+Residents asserted that "solar farms would suck up all the energy from the sun and businesses would not come to Woodland."
+198